-Prison inspectors have called described a category B prison in south west London as ‘crumbling, overcrowded, and vermin-infested’.
+Prison inspectors have described a category B prison in South West London as ‘crumbling, overcrowded, and vermin-infested’.
 HMP Wandsworth has a capacity of 1,368 prisoners and is one of the most overcrowded prisons in the country and most inmates share cells built for one.
 If it was not for a decision to cut the number of prisoners by 300, the jail would have been ‘overwhelmed by its many challenges’, according to the inspectors.

-Alongside the overpopulation, the report highlighted the poor hygiene and sanitation present throughout the prisons facilities: outside areas were ‘strewn with rubbish’, some shower facilities were ‘awful’ and the inpatient mental health unit was ‘not a fit place for seriously unwell patients’.
+Alongside the overpopulation, the report drew attention to the poor hygiene and sanitation present throughout the prisons facilities: outside areas were ‘strewn with rubbish’, some shower facilities were ‘awful’ and the inpatient mental health unit was ‘not a fit place for seriously unwell patients’.

 It was noted that the prison had made some ‘impressive improvements’ such as to the legal visits area, which had been decorated with murals designed and painted by inmates.
 However, the report concluded that the infrastructure of the prison was in need of ‘a lot of work’.